Skip to main content

 Description

-Raised heel, energy trusses extend further past the wall and are deeper at the wall allowing room for full insulation coverage over the top plate of the exterior walls.
+Raised heel energy trusses extend past the exterior wall and are deeper at the wall allowing room for full insulation coverage over the top plate of the exterior walls.

-Figure 3.
-Raised heel energy trusses extend further past the wall and are deeper at the wall allowing room for full insulation coverage over the top plate of the exterior walls.
+Raised heel energy trusses extend past the exterior wall and are deeper at the wall allowing room for full insulation coverage over the top plate of the exterior walls.

 A site-built rafter roof with a raised top plate allows for more insulation underneath.

 Figure 4.
-A site-built rafter roof with a raised top plate allows for more insulation underneath.
+A site-built rafter roof with a raised top plate allows for more insulation underneath (Source: Courtesy Of Georgia Department of Community Affairs ).

 3. Install baffles in each rafter bay that has a vent.
 Choose and install the baffles correctly to provide the code-required minimum air space between the baffle and the roof deck.